 Human Metapneumovirus Infection

-The doctor will ask about symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-A cold or other respiratory infection can be diagnosed based on the physical and symptoms.
+Diagnosis may be based on the exam and symptoms.

 Centers for Disease Control and Prevention

 Children and Colds.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/ear-nose-throat/Pages/Children-and-Colds.aspx.
 Accessed: April 5, 2021.

 DeGeorge KC, Ring DJ, et al. Treatment of the common cold.
 Am Fam Physician.
 2019;100(5):281-289.

 Human metapneumovirus.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/human-metapneumovirus-hmpv-infection.
 Accessed April 5, 2021

 Learn about human metapneumovirus.
 American Lung Association website.
 Available at: